meyer9/olympus-utils/README.md

 Some of this libraries are a direct copy of an external repository.
 For compliance with MIT licence we add a link to the original repository.

+* `address`: A library to parse and convert bls Public/Secret keys to bech32 Olympus format.
 * `amount`: An amount handling interface copied and modified from [btcsuite](https://github.com/btcsuite) amount interface.
 [Original Source](https://github.com/btcsuite/btcutil/tree/master/amount.go)
 * `base58`: A direct copy of the [btcsuite](https://github.com/btcsuite) base58 implementation.
 [Original Source](https://github.com/btcsuite/btcutil/tree/master/base58)
 * `bech32`: A direct copy of the [btcsuite](https://github.com/btcsuite) bech32 implementation.
 [Original Source](https://github.com/btcsuite/btcutil/tree/master/bech32)